coderefinery/github-without-command-line/_episodes/01-intro.md

 ![]({{ site.baseurl }}/img/two-branches.svg)

-When we talk about a branch, we often mean the commit with the particular "label" and all its parent commits since the beginning of the project.
+When we talk about a branch, we often mean the commit with the particular "label" and all its parent commits since the beginning of the project:

+- Commits c1, c2, c3, and c4 are part of `master`.
+- All commits are part of `some-idea`.

 ---